arslan01000/nau-student-hub/ADMIN_SYSTEM_README.md

 1. **Find your user ID**:
    - Log into your app
    - Go to Settings or check the navbar where your email is displayed
-   - OR run this in Lovable Cloud SQL editor:
+   - OR run this in your SQL editor (e.g., Supabase):

      ```sql
      SELECT id, email FROM auth.users WHERE email = 'your-email@example.com';
      ```